bijubjs/Fonts/README.md

-Collection of fonts for Mac and Window based PCs. i don't own any copyright to these fonts.
-Please let me know if you own copyright and want me to remove any file from this repository.
+Collection of all kinds of fonts for Window and Mac.
+This shall not be used for commercial purpose.
+I am compiling them for my personal and academic use.
+If you own copyright for these files and you want me to remove them from repositories, I will be happy to do so.
+Please let me know.